Aadigha-git/CrescentHarborDirectFiler/threat-model.md

 - **Control points**: schema gate, business-rule gate, and transport auth gate are separated and testable.
 - **Failure behavior**: invalid documents are rejected early; unknown outcomes are surfaced as explicit `error`, never silently accepted.
 - **Evidence quality**: deterministic `results.json` output per run, with per-scenario classification and error details.

-Opinionated conclusion: the highest risk is not HMAC math; it is uncontrolled data sprawl (manifests/results in too many places) and weak operational discipline around secrets.
-Fix those first.